 The Kennan Institute and National Public Radio are pleased to announce the establishment of an online audio archive of Soviet and Russian history.
 Originally stored on a collection of audio tapes, the Institute recently had the collection digitized into mp3 format.
-The clips are available to download in the Multimedia section of the website.

 The archive consists of recordings dating back to the earliest years of the Soviet state.
 Included are the voices and speeches of key political figures, including Lenin, Kerensky, Kirov, Beria, Stalin, Gorbachev, and others.
 Among the recorded interviews are Anna Larina (Bukharin's widow); Valentin Berezhkov, Stalin's wartime interpreter; Yelena Bonner, Sakharov's widow; and Lev Pevsner, a survivor of the Leningrad Blockade.
 There is also on-the-scene recorded sound of many events in Soviet history, including: the Russian and American armies meeting at the Elbe; Stalin's funeral; the August 1991 coup against Gorbachev.